QubesOS/qubes-doc/project-security/verifying-signatures.md

 ### Why am I getting "no valid OpenPGP data found"?

-Either you don't have the correct [signature file], or you inverted the arguments to `gpg`.
+Either you don't have the correct [signature file], or you inverted the arguments to `gpg2`.
 ([The signature file goes first.][signature file])